Semantics meets attractiveness: Choice by salience: Choice by salience

-Given a menu $A$, the DM's attention is captured by the most salient items in it; a unique element is chosen in $A$ by maximizing one of the rationales indexed by these items.
+Given a menu $A$, the DM's attention is captured by the most salient items, and an element is chosen in $A$ by maximizing one of the rationales indexed by these items.
 This approach is flexible, because it allows for an incompleteness/intransitivity of the salience order, according to an endogenous feature of the DM's perception.
-For instance, some items may display an incomparable informativeness, and thus suggest different preferences to apply in the decision.
+For instance, some items may display an incomparable salience, and thus suggest different preferences to apply in the decision.
 Moreover, transitivity may fail, even for the relation of strict salience.
-This flexibility yields a justification for any choice behavior:
+This flexibility yields non-testability:

 \begin{lemma} Any choice is rationalizable by salience. \end{lemma}